NSMBW-Community/NSMBW-Updated/readme_docs.md

 Note that "every version must be included in some group" is intentionally *not* a rule.
 Omitting a version will result in the C++ file not being linked into that version's Kamek file at all.

+### Searching

+JSON metadata can be defined for individual C++ files, or for entire folders.
+For `/a/b/c/d.cpp`, JSON data will be read from `/a/b/c/d.json`, `/a/b/c.json`, `/a/b.json`, or `/a.json`, whichever one of those exists first (stopping at the source code root directory if no JSON files are found by then).

+If no JSON file is found at all, the default is equivalent to `{"json_version": 1}`.

 ## Preprocessor game version flag semantics